ibm-cloud-docs/databases-for-redis/admin-connecting.md

 # Connecting as an Admin

 You can access your Redis database directly from a command line client.
-It allows for direct interaction and monitoring of the data structures that are created within the database.
+A command line client allows for direct interaction and monitoring of the data structures that are created within the database.
 It is also useful for administering and monitoring the keyspace and performance, installing and modifying scripts, and other management activities.

 ## Installing `redis-cli`